rv1971/alcamo-rdfa/README.md

 must be or can be an RDFa node, which can itself have RDFa data attached.
 The class `Node` is provided for the latter case.

-This package focuses on the data model for RDFa statements themselves, in order to have a unique way to manage metadata wherever they come from or go to.
+This package focuses on the representation of RDFa statements themselves in PHP, in order to have a unique way to manage metadata wherever they come from or go to.

 Other packages may do something useful with these data, for instance [alcamo-http](https://github.com/rv1971/alcamo-http)